Are you wondering if you can reuse your Nespresso machine's coffee pods more than once?

 If you want to get multiple cups of coffee from your pods, then you might be wondering how to do that.

 Well, the simplest method to reuse it is by directly opening up your machine and picking up the coffee pod that you just used.
-Just place the pod where you would place it as if it were a new pod.

 Be careful, though; the pod might be hot!